agentrickard/domain/README.txt

 The only choices for permissions would be who gets to administer the module settings and who gets to assign nodes to specific domains.
-Generally, only users who you trust to 'administer site configuration' should be given the 'administer domains' permission.
-As for 'set domain access,' that can be given to any user you trust to use the UI properly.
+Generally, only users who you trust to 'administer site configuration' should be given the 'Administer domain records and settings' permission.
+As for 'set domain access,' that can be given to any user you trust to use the settings properly.

 ----
 3.3 Advanced Usage